Developing Various Localized Delivery Systems

 AppliGel-gentamicin® (in clinical trial for recalcitrant skin infections) and VetriGel® wound dressing (a medical device for veterinary applications) are polymer hydrogels which can be injected and/or applied as a topical wound dressing.
 They form a non-abrasive flexible matrix or dressing to provide localized delivery of increased levels of pharmaceutical activity at the targeted site with decreased systemic concentrations, enhancing efficacy while reducing or eliminating systemic effects.
 After proof of concept, Royer intends to apply for an IND for septic arthritis and joint prophylaxis in humans.
 Because of AppliGel™ and VetriGel’s® unique properties and applications, Royer Biomedical has initially focused on Orthopedic, Diabetic, Anti-infective, and Oncologic applications.

 Matrix III is a calcium-based matrix for depot delivery of pharmaceuticals.
 Matrix III Cisplatin Beads have received MUMS (Minor Use Minor Species) designation from the FDA – Center for Veterinary Medicine (CVM), and is currently undergoing clinical trial in the treatment of equine sarcoids.
-While undergoing formal clinical development, Wedgewood Pharmacy is making Matrix III cisplatin beads available as a compounded dosage form for veterinary use.
+While undergoing formal clinical development, Matrix III cisplatin beads will be available as a compounded dosage form for veterinary use.